-In 1987, the Oregon Legislative Assembly enacted the Oregon Endangered Species Act (OESA) (ORS 496.171 to 496.192, 498.026, and 564.100 to 564.135); it was amended in 1995.
-Oregon's endangered species list includes all native species listed under the federal ESA as of May 15, 1987, plus any additional native species determined by the appropriate state agency (or commission) to be in danger of extinction throughout any significant portion of its range within the state.
-Threatened species are those animals that could become endangered within the foreseeable future within all or a significant part of its range.
-The OESA goal is similar to the federal goal; that is, conservation of threatened or endangered species through "the use of methods and procedures necessary to bring a species to the point at which [protective] measures are no longer necessary" (ORS 496.171(1)).
+In 1987, the Oregon Legislative Assembly enacted the Oregon Endangered Species Act (Oregon ESA) (ORS 496.171 to 496.192, 498.026, and 564.100 to 564.135); it was amended in 1995.
+Oregon's threatened and endangered species lists include all native species listed under the federal ESA as of May 15, 1987, plus any additional native species determined by the appropriate state agency (or commission) to be threatened or endangered.
+Endangered wildlife species are those determined to be in danger of extinction throughout any significant portion of its range within the state.
+Threatened species are those animals that could become endangered within the foreseeable future within all or a significant part of its range within the state.
+The Oregon ESA goal is similar to the federal goal; that is, conservation of threatened or endangered species through "the use of methods and procedures necessary to bring a species to the point at which [protective] measures are no longer necessary" (ORS 496.171(1)).

-The reach of OESA is different than that of the federal ESA.
-The species-recovery mechanism under the OESA (survival guidelines described below) is limited to state-owned land, stateleased land, and land over which the state has a recorded easement.
+The reach of the Oregon ESA is different than that of the federal ESA.
+The species-recovery mechanism under the state law (survival guidelines described below) is limited to stateowned land, state-leased land, and land over which the state has a recorded easement.
 In addition, endangered species management planning is limited to state agencies.
-Although OESA broadly prohibits take of listed species, the definition of take ("to kill or obtain possession or control") is narrower than under federal law.
-Moreover, OESA also provides that "nothing in [OESA] is intended by itself to require an owner of any commercial forest land or other private land to take action to protect a threatened or endangered species or to impose additional requirements or restrictions on the use of private land" (ORS 496.192(1)).
-Transactions in threatened and endangered species (import, export, transport, purchase or sell) is prohibited (ORS 498.026).
+Although Oregon ESA broadly prohibits the take of a listed species, the definition of take ("to kill or obtain possession or control") is narrower than under federal law.
+Moreover, the Oregon ESA also provides that "nothing in [Oregon ESA] is intended by itself to require an owner of any commercial forest land or other private land to take action to protect a threatened or endangered species or to impose additional requirements or restrictions on the use of private land" (ORS 496.192(1)).
+Transactions in threatened and endangered species (import, export, transport, purchase or sell) are prohibited (ORS 498.026).

-Another significant difference is that invertebrates (e.g., insects and butterflies) are not protected under OESA.
-Federal ESA protections do apply and the Oregon Natural Heritage Information Center (Institute of Natural Resources) consults with USFWS regarding invertebrate conservation and undertakes monitoring and research.
+Another significant difference is that invertebrates (e.g., insects and butterflies) are not protected under the state law.
+Federal ESA protections do apply and the Oregon Biodiversity Information Center (Institute for Natural Resources) consults with USFWS regarding invertebrate conservation and undertakes monitoring and research.